 The Patient Journey from enquiry to recovery

-1. Your Appointment and Consultation with the Surgeon
+1. Your Appointment and Consultation with Dr Gittos

-The FIRST Patient Consultation is at least of 30 minutes duration to professionally assess your query and to advise impartially as to whether surgery is worth your while.
-When cosmetic or reconstructive surgery is being considered we will review ‘before and after’ photographs of reasonable examples of our work and when indicated show you samples of relevant breast or other implants.
-We will also discuss the technical aspects of your surgery as well as the significant potential anaesthetic, local cosmetic and non-cosmetic complications.
+Your FIRST Patient Consultation is of at least 30 minutes duration to professionally assess your concerns and desires and to advise impartially as to whether surgery is a suitable option.
+When cosmetic or reconstructive surgery is being considered we will show you ‘before and after’ photographs of typical examples of our work and can show you samples of relevant breast or other implants.
+We will also discuss the technical aspects of your surgery as well as the significant potential anaesthetic, local cosmetic and non-cosmetic complications & risks.